-x An object of class 'dendogram' subset A vector of labels to keep (see invert). invert If set to TRUE, subset to only the leaves not in subset. ...
+X An object of class 'dendogram' subset Character; A vector of labels to keep (see invert). invert Logical; If TRUE, subsets to the leaves not in subset.
 Additional arguments for consistency with generic.

-An object of class 'dendrogram' corresponding to the subsetted tree.
+An object of class 'dendrogram' corresponding to the subset of the tree.